What to Expect in Online Courses

 The activity status, which is listed in the Grade column (see above) displays in the form of an icon.
 There is always an Icon Legend handy underneath the My Grades rows.
 The icons stand for the following:

 When you enroll in an online course you will gain access to BB100: Getting Started – Blackboard Orientation for Students.
-This orientation course will provide you will a detailed understanding of how Excelsior College uses Blackboard for online course and what you will encounter when taking an online course.
+This orientation course will provide you will a detailed understanding of how Excelsior University uses Blackboard for online course and what you will encounter when taking an online course.
 We strongly recommend that you complete the Blackboard orientation prior to beginning your course.